catherinn/dsti-bigdata-2023-spring/10.architecture-and-security/index.md

 - Performance impact

 ## Centralized gateway: Apache Knox
+proxy
+- forward proxy - from the client side
+- reverse proxy - on the side of the server
 APache Knox is a reverse proxy which acts as single entry-point for users to the Hadoop cluster.

 - Avoid using Kerberos to connect to web UIs and services (SPNEGO*)